-- The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
+- 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock and does not round hours.
 In order to ensure proper clock hours are credited, full-time and part-time students are required to clock in/out four times a day: when they arrive to school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time night students are required to clock in/out two times a day. - 2.
 The school is open from 8:30 a.m. to 9:30 p.m.
 Tuesday through Friday for day, part-time and night students and Saturday, 9:00 a.m. to 5:00 p.m. - 3.
 All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 Full-time and part-time evening students may not miss Saturdays. - 6.
-During the enrollment agreement period, the student is allowed to miss 100 hours (cosmetology), 100 hours (barbering), 60 hours (esthetics), 40 hours (nail technology), and 60 hours (hairstyling) before having to pay extra instructional charges.
-If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$17.00 (cosmetology), \$16.00 (barbering), \$16.00 (nail technology), \$21.00 (esthetics), \$15.00 (hairstyling) for each hour completed after the contract ending date.
-The student may use the allowed absent hours for vacation, appointments, illness, etc.
+Extra Instructional Charges: During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Student shall be charged an additional \$18.00 (cosmetology), \$17.00 (barbering), \$16.00 (nail technology), \$22.00 (esthetics), \$17.00 (hairstyling) for each hour scheduled to complete after the expected/calculated completion date is reached.
+Please note that Students are not eligible for additional federal financial assistance to pay the cost for extra instructional charges and may need to make other arrangements for paying these additional costs. - 7.
+Students who are late or cannot attend school must contact the school.